 Some of the most sought after versions are the 1969-72 Mustang models that were issued with “competition stripes” on the body.
 Most of these basses also featured matching headstocks.
 The Mustang was made by Fender until 1981 when it was finally discontinued.
 Fender Japan offers a reissue series of the Mustang that is still available today.

-To me, the Mustang sounds very similar to a Precision Bass although with less definition and not as much of a mid-range presence.
-One thing I have to admit is that they certainly are fun to play, and the smaller scale and lighter weight can really help for long sets or for smaller bassists with shorter arms.
+To me, the Mustang sounds very similar to a Precision Bass.
+However, I think it has less definition and not as much of a mid-range presence.
+One thing I have to admit is that they certainly are fun to play.
+Also, the smaller scale and lighter weight can really help for long sets or for smaller bassists with shorter arms.

-The one thing that keeps me from buying a Mustang is that short-scale basses tend to lack a certain punch and clarity that full-scale basses have, especially when recording.
-Many people, however, would argue that point and some even prefer that short scale rubbery sound.
+The one thing that keeps me from buying a Mustang PJ bass is that short-scale basses tend to lack a certain punch and clarity that full-scale basses have.
+I notice this especially when recording.
+Many people, however, would argue that point, and some even prefer that short-scale rubbery sound.

-Several well-known bassists have used the Mustang, including Tina Weymouth (The Talking Heads), Bill Wyman (Rolling Stones), and Trevor Bolder (David Bowie).
+Several well-known bassists have used the Fender Mustang bass, including Tina Weymouth (The Talking Heads), Bill Wyman (Rolling Stones), and Trevor Bolder (David Bowie).

-If you get a chance, check out the Fender Mustang Bass.
-If you like light, easy to play basses that sound good, the Mustang may just be your ideal bass.
+If you get a chance, check out the Fender Mustang PJ Bass.
+If you like light, easy-to-play basses that sound good, the Mustang bass might just be your ideal bass.